mensonones/start-react/README.md

 ## How to run the project

-First navigate to the project folder and open terminal.
-After this do an `npm install` command.
-This command will install the necessary dependencies for your project to work.
-After that, do a `npm start` command in the terminal, still in the project folder.
+First, navigate to the project folder through the terminal.
+After that, run the `npm install` command to install the project dependencies.
+After that, still in the project folder, enter the command `npm run start` to run the project.
+To generate the project build, simply run the `npm run build` command.